 The revised Tree Conservation Plan (TCPI/52/04) has been reviewed.
 The gross tract area of the subject property is 54.48 acres.
 The woodland conservation threshold for the subject properties is 13.07 acres (24 percent of the net tract which includes the R-E and R-R Zones) plus additional acreage due to 26.88 acres of clearing, for a total woodland conservation requirement of 19.79 acres as currently designed.
-The TCPI proposes to meet the requirement with 13.13 acres of onsite preservation, 0.65 acre of on-site reforestation, and 6.54 acres of off-site mitigation.
+The TCPI proposes to meet the requirement with 13.13 acres of on-site preservation, 0.65 acre of on-site reforestation, and 6.54 acres of off-site mitigation.
+However, at the public hearing the applicant agreed to reduce the amount of off-site mitigation to no more than 1.85 and work with staff to reduce it further.

 The woodland conservation worksheet for the two parcels included should be combined into one worksheet.
 The quantity of existing woodlands stated in the FSD text (47.52 acres) has not been fully accounted for in the woodland conservation worksheet.
 In addition, the Patuxent River Primary Management Area has not been correctly delineated, so a finding that priority woodland has been retained to the greatest extent possible cannot be made at this time.
-It appears that there is an extensive amount of PMA located on Lot 22, although no woodland conservation has been placed on that lot.
+It appears that there is an extensive amount of PMA located on Lot 20, although no woodland conservation has been placed on that lot.
 After the PMA has been fully delineated, the TCPI should be revised to adjust the limits of clearing to preserve additional priority woodlands and provide more woodland conservation on-site.
 Additional on-site woodland can be addressed at the time of review of the Type II tree conservation plan.